 What is Revenue Sharing?

-• Affiliate Marketing: Most companies establish revenue-sharing partnerships with affiliate marketers who promote their products or services.
+- Affiliate Marketing: Companies share a percentage of revenue with affiliate marketers who promote their products or services and drive sales.

 Synonyms